Category: Parents

 4) Divorcing their Parents: All teens and parents have moments they just can’t seem to resolve–disagreements, even some anger or withdrawal.
 However, teens cannot be allowed to divorce their parents in favor of a peer group.
 Parents must stay close to their teens.
 Extreme behaviors such as yelling, threatening, outright defiance or rebellion are cause for concern.

-5) Refusal: Teens can be stubborn and uncooperative; however, outright refusal to receive parental feedback, communicate, or acknowledge problems is not acceptable and should be considered serious.
+5) Refusal: Teens can act stubborn and uncooperative; however, outright refusal to receive parental feedback, communicate, or acknowledge problems is not acceptable and should be considered serious.

 We know that one of the prime risk factors for anti-social behavior is “negative peer associations”.
 It is crucial for today’s parents to be vigilant and know who your kids are with, who their parents are, and all critical contact information.